Abd-Allah-Eid/chatApp/README.md

 ## App Usage & Features
-After running the project successfully-> here's how the application works -Just Enter Your name and it will create a new user using the name you provided so you can chat with it.
+After running the project successfully-> here's how the application works
+- Just Enter Your name and it will create a new user using the name you provided so you can chat with it.
--The next time you visit the app just enter the same username.
+- The next time you visit the app just enter the same username.

 ### Main features
 -You can create & join a chatroom.